 - Trialling in unusual application areas

 - Extended credit terms

 When to use sales promotions?

-Sales promotion techniques are used to introduce new products into the market through educating people who may not have necessarily tried the product if no promotion existed.
-For current products, a sense of goodwill is created whilst new clients and accounts are attracted with the offer of discounting or gifts.
+Sales promotion techniques are used to introduce new products into the market by educating people who may not have necessarily tried the product if no promotion existed.
+For current products, a sense of goodwill is created whilst new clients and accounts are attracted by the offer of discounting or gifts.

 Whilst there are criticisms surrounding some sales promotions, most of them yield positive results such as customer satisfaction and jump-starting low sales volumes through a stimulated demand, however as with all promotional activities these must be measured and planned out thoroughly as part of your overall marketing strategy.